If This Carnival Cruise Ship Capsizes and We End Up on a Deserted Island, I Promise Not to Eat You

 As we embark on this wonderful excursion, I’d like to get something out of the way because I’ve found that it’s often better to say things directly so as to avoid any misunderstanding either now or in the future.

 Therefore, let me make absolutely clear that if this Carnival cruise ship capsizes and we end up on a deserted island, I promise not to eat you.

-I know you’re familiar with my vegan lifestyle, but there are some who aren’t as dedicated to this dietary restriction as they otherwise should be, and when I devoted my life to vegan principles several years ago, I did not make an exception for human flesh in the event that I end up one of a few shipwrecked survivors on some uncharted desert island.
+I know you’re familiar with my vegan lifestyle, and when I devoted my life to vegan principles several years ago, I did not make an exception for human flesh in the event that I end up one of a few shipwrecked survivors on some uncharted desert island.